-Nicole Kirk is professor of Unitarian Universalist history at Meadville Lombard Theological School in Chicago.
+Nicole C. Kirk is professor of Unitarian Universalist history at Meadville Lombard Theological School in Chicago.
 She is currently working on her book Wanamakerâ€™s Temple: John Wanamaker and the Wanamaker Department Store.

 It begins in February.
 Parents scour websites in the often-competitive sport of hunting for summer camp options.
 The goal is to keep our children happy, occupied and perhaps even learning something during the long summer.